drammock/eeg-phone-coding/pubs/manuscript/manuscript.md

 vowel information as the stimulus unfolds through time.
 Therefore, the influence of acoustic cues to consonant identity that are carried by the vowel cannot be entirely ruled out even in our truncated data.
-By truncating at 100 ms after the consonant-vowel transition, we have hopefully minimized or eliminated the influence of formant transitions during the vowel onset, but other cues (such as vowel duration covarying with the voicing status of preceding stop consonants) cannot be fully ruled out by truncation alone.}
+By truncating at 100 ms after the consonant-vowel transition, we have hopefully minimised or eliminated the influence of formant transitions during the vowel onset, but other cues (such as vowel duration covarying with the voicing status of preceding stop consonants) cannot be fully ruled out by truncation alone.}